vnavarro/vnavarro.github.io/_posts/2015-02-05-dev-tools-project-collaboration.md

 Basecamp's competitor which has a subscription free layer.
 Sincerely I never used this one but has a plethora of features, like gantt charts, chat, video chat, HR management and even basecamp migration tool.

-Ok the payed layer starts at pricey $99/month yet it costs nothing to pay a [visit](http://www.bitrix24.com/) right.
+Ok the payed layer starts at pricey $99/month yet it costs nothing to pay a [visit](http://www.bitrix24.com/).

 ###3.
 Trello